-A dividend of £140 million (2018: £130 million) on the ordinary shares of the Company was declared and settled by way of an intercompany transaction to the Company's parent, Aviva plc.
-The dividend was settled on 31 December 2019.
+A dividend of £101 million (2019: £140 million) on the ordinary shares of the Company was declared and settled by way of an intercompany transaction to the Company's parent, Aviva plc.
+The dividend was settled on 31 December 2020.

-Preference dividends of £21 million (2018: £21 million) were paid on behalf of the Company by its parent, Aviva plc.
-Refer to note 6.
+Preference dividends of £21 million (2019: £21 million) were paid on behalf of the Company by its parent, Aviva plc.
+Refer to note 6 of the financial statements.